Body

 What accessibility score should I be trying to achieve?

-Rather than aiming for a specific numerical "passing grade," we encourage faculty to focus on continuous improvement and the usability of their course materials.
+Rather than aiming for a specific numerical "passing score," we encourage faculty to focus on continuous improvement and the usability of their course materials.
 Tools like Panorama are excellent at catching technical errors (like missing Alt-text), but they cannot always detect nuances like whether a description is actually helpful or if a heading structure follows a logical flow.
 For example, a complex STEM diagram might have a slightly lower "score" due to its complexity, but if it has a high-quality long-form description, it is more accessible than a "simple" image with a 100% score and a vague description.

 Focus your efforts on high-impact fixes first.
 Our goal is to eliminate barriers to learning.
 Moving a document from a "Red" or "Orange" status to a "Green" status represents a significant win for student equity.